NVIDIA-RTX/RTXNTC/docs/Renderer.md

 4. The [FeedbackManager](../samples/renderer/feedbackmanager/src/FeedbackManager.cpp) component manages the tiled resources and processes the sampler feedback.
 It relies on the [RTXTS-TTM](https://github.com/NVIDIA-RTX/RTXTS-TTM) library - the Tiled Texture Manager from the [RTX Texture Streaming SDK](https://github.com/NVIDIA-RTX/RTXTS).
 RTXTS-TTM implements the logic that manages tile allocations and releases, and the `FeedbackManager` interfaces that library with DX12 through [NVRHI](https://github.com/NVIDIA-RTX/NVRHI).

 Depending on the scene, view and rendering algorithm, Inference on Feedback can achive significant memory savings compared to using fully mapped BCn textures, up to 6x in our testing - and that includes the compressed NTC textures being resident in video memory.
 There is some GPU and CPU overhead due to the sampler feedback being recorded during rendering and processed on the CPU on every frame; this overhead may be significant in the sample app that runs at several hundreds of frames per second, but less noticeable in games with more realistic performance.
-The implementation in the Renderer sample could also be optimized, for example by batching the transcoding of texture tiles, or by using a single sampler feedback resource for all textures in each material, or by streaming tiles of NTC latents on-demand.